Home

 Build Wealth, Not Debt.

-Fostering and encouraging military members to save money comes about in several ways, said Chaplain Shirley, the campaign's director, who is currently stationed at the Air National Guard Readiness Center at Andrews Air Force Base, Md.
+Fostering and encouraging military members to save money comes about in several ways, said Chaplain Shirley, the Military Saves campaign's director.

 "Many of us just need support from other folks," Chaplain Shirley said.
-"So, if your unit becomes a Military Saves unit, you intentionally throughout the year support each other and encourage each other with saving money and getting out of debt."
+"So, if your unit becomes a Military Saves unit, you intentionally throughout the year support each other and encourage each other to save money and get out of debt."

 But the campaign also takes other steps as well, such as holding Saver Drives, which encourage military members to donate a portion of their paycheck each month to a savings account or toward paying down existing debt.
 We know military families are strapped for cash, but they can usually manage to save or invest at least $25 a month towards either paying down their debt or building up their savings.